Winter Fire Safety Tips

 Winter time is holiday time - and that means lots of cooking, lots of entertaining, and unfortunately, lots of opportunities for home fires to occur.
 The Division of State Fire Marshal urges Ohio families to pay particular attention to fire safety during the holiday season.

-During the calendar year of 2012, there were 106 fire-related deaths in Ohio.
-This is the lowest reported number in 26 years.
-As of October 31, 2013, 79 Ohioans have died in fires.
+Last year, in 2013, there were 105 fire-related deaths in Ohio.
+This is the lowest reported number in 27 years.
+As of November 6, 2014, there have been 84 fire-related deaths in Ohio.

 During the Christmas and holiday season, electrical fires are one of the leading causes of home and Christmas tree fires.
 Use electricity safety to avoid the following common causes of electrical fires: